Adam Loomis

-Adam Loomis (born March 19, 1992) is an American Nordic combined skier and ultramarathon runner.
+Adam Loomis (born March 19, 1992) is a retired American Nordic combined skier and current professional ultramarathon runner.
 He was born in Eau Claire, Wisconsin.
 He competed for the US Nordic Combined Team for 7 seasons.

 He represented US at the FIS Nordic World Ski Championships 2015 in Falun and Lahti in 2017.

-Other notable athlete feats include previously holding the FKT on the Wasatch Ultimate Ridge Linkup (UT).
+Other notable athlete feats include previously holding the fastest known time on the Wasatch Ultimate Ridge Linkup (Utah).
 His record was set on 16 September 2018 with a time of 15 hours 59 minutes.

 Loomis continues as a multi-sport athlete living in Park City, Utah, where he coaches Nordic combined skiing, ski mountaineering, and ski jumping.
 He competes in ultramarathon and skimo races professionally.
-He is a sponsored athlete on Team Dynafit.
+He is a sponsored athlete for Arcteryx.